oslabs-beta/kQ/README.md

 1. Clone this repo (`git clone XXX`) and cd into it (`cd kafkaq`).

-We're going to break this into 3 sections for clarify: reorganize the last 2 sentences
+We're going to break this into 3 sections for clarity: reorganize the last 2 sentences

 ## Section I: Starting Kafka

-We will be using Docker images to start Confluent Kafka, so make sure to install Docker and create an account.
+We will be using Docker images to start Kafka, so make sure to install Docker and create an account.

 1. Start by ensuring that Docker is running with `docker run hello-world`.
 You should see something similar to this: